 58 years ago, a polite, little bear from Darkest Peru found his way to London’s Paddington Station.
 With only his hat and old, battered suitcase in tow (with a glass jar of marmalade tucked away inside), the Brown family takes him in, and his adventures begin.
 After all, as Paddington points out, “Things are always happening to me.
 I’m that sort of bear.”

-This past week, his creator, Michael Bond, sadly passed away.
-It seemed only fitting to celebrate the stories of Paddington he’s given us, by making a jar of Paddington’s favourite–marmalade.
+When Paddington’s creator, Michael Bond, sadly passed away in 2017, it seemed only fitting to celebrate the stories he’s given us, by making a jar of Paddington’s favourite–marmalade.

 Marmalade is typically thought of as a stiff conserve similar to jam, made with finely grated Seville orange peel.
 People insist that Seville oranges are the ‘proper’ marmalade (it certainly seems to be Paddington’s preference), however, the term ‘marmalade’ has a long history.

 Marmelada was a quince paste imported into Britain regularly in the 15th century.

 By the 16th and 17th centuries, quince pastes and ‘marmalades’ were found in British cookbooks.
 Pressed into a “marmalet-box” to form a firm shape, this sweetmeat was typically served during these centuries as a sliced dessert.
 Although marmalade was primarily made of quince, other marmalade were made of other fruits, for example ‘damson marmalade’.